 Although there are only two main ingredients in making coffee, there are dozens of variables that can have an effect on the final cup.
-Over the next few posts, we will dive into some of the factors that can be adjusted to help you brew some great coffee in your own home.
+Over the next few posts, I will dive into some of these factors that can be adjusted to help you brew some great coffee in your own home.

-The first thing we have to consider is the coffee beans you are using to brew your cup.
+The first thing we have to consider is the coffee you are using to brew your cup.
 As with most things in life, there are endless choices when it comes to selecting your coffee.
-Coffee ranges from pre-ground commercial mass production, to rare small batch specialty lots.
+Coffees range from pre-ground commercial mass production to rare small batch specialties.

 Roasting is the process of changing the green, or natural coffee bean, into the brown and delicious drink we all love.
 Anyone can roast coffee, but it takes someone with special knowledge and training to do it well.
 There are many factors along the way that can either make a coffee amazing and full of flavor, or flat and unimpressive.
 Even worse, it could taste baked or burned.
 No one wants a boring cup of coffee, or a mouth full of ash.

 Not only does it have to be expertly roasted to ensure the flavor and unique characteristics are preserved and accentuated, but it needs to be fresh to really impress.